facebook/facebook-android-sdk/README.md

      git clone git@github.com:facebook/facebook-android-sdk.git

+To build with Eclipse (3.5), do the following:

-* Import the Facebook SDK project into your Eclipse workspace.
+* Create a new project for the Facebook SDK in your Eclipse workspace.
-  * Open the __File__ menu, click on __Import...__ and choose __Existing project into workspace__ under the General group.
+  * Open the __File__ menu, select New --> Project and choose __Android Project__, then click Next.
+  * Select "Create project from existing source"
-  * Select the __facebook__ subdirectory from within the git repository.
+  * Select the __facebook__ subdirectory from within the git repository at the location.
-  * You should see an entry for __FacebookSDK__ listed under __Projects__.
-Click __Finish__.

-* To ensure Eclipse can build the project, you will have to define the ANDROID_DIR build path variable.
-  * Right click on the project, select __Build Path->Configure Build Path...__.
-  * In the __Java Build Path__ panel, select the __Libraries__ tab, and click __Add Variable..._.
-  * In the pop up, click on __Configure Variables...__ and then __New...__
-  * In the 'name' field enter __ANDROID_JAR__ and in the 'path' field click on __File...__ and select the android.jar file from the Android SDK directory on your local machine.

-__NOTE: If you run into trouble, add the android.jar file directly to the project's build path.
-You can also try Build Clean... from the Eclipse Project menu or Fix Project Properties in the Android Tools on the context (right-click) menu for your project.__
+  * You should see the project properties populated, and you can click Finish to continue.

 The Facebook SDK is now configured and ready to go.

+If you already have an Android application, you can add a dependency to your application on the SDK by right-clicking on your project in the Package Explorer, selecting Properties, and adding the dependency in the Library section of the Android tab.

 Run the sample application
 --------------------------

-To test the SDK, you should run the simple sample application included.
+To test the SDK, you should run the simple sample application.
+You can do this with Eclipse (3.5) as follows:

-* Import the sample application project into your Eclipse workspace.
+* Create the sample application in your workspace:
-  * Import as above, but choose the __examples/simple__ subdirectory from within the git repository.
+  * Repeat as described above, but choose the __examples/simple__ subdirectory from within the git repository.
-  * You should see an entry for FacebookSDK-example.

-Update the APP_ID variable in the Example class to your application ID.
+Build the new project and update any dependencies.

 Create a Run Configuration under Android Application and Launch the default activity.
 To run a sample application on a real device, follow the instructions at http://developer.android.com/guide/developing/device.html

 Create your own application
 ---------------------------